aka (Tank Closure in Place)

 Before any tank closure work can be performed; a permit to abandon the underground tank will be obtained from the local municipality, fire department, health department, or other applicable agency.

 Step 2: Excavation

-As required by law, Curren will notify the New Jersey "ONE CALL SYSTEM" to obtain a utility mark out at the subject site.
-Curren will obtain a confirmation number from the "ONE CALL SYSTEM" as verification that the utility mark out was requested.
+As required by law, Curren will notify the applicable state "ONE CALL SYSTEM" to obtain a utility mark out at the subject site.
 Once notified, if there are public utilities in the area of excavation, the utilities will mark their lines.
 All on-site work will proceed after all utilities have been marked.

 Step 3: Liquid Disposal